Skip to main content

 Users find the grinding aspect of visual novels and e-books tedious, likening the experience to a frustratingly slow reading process where each sentence requires a click to advance, detracting from the enjoyment of the narrative.

-• “Visual novels and e-books can be tedious at best.
-Imagine the best novel you ever read, whether it's 'The Hitchhiker's Guide to the Galaxy', '2001: A Space Odyssey', or even 'Twilight' (if you have terrible taste in literature).
-Now, translate that into a format where the words dribble out, and you have to click your mouse every time you want to read the next sentence, instead of just turning the pages.”
+• “Visual novels/e-books are tedious at best.
+Imagine the best novel you ever read, whether it's 'The Hitchhiker's Guide to the Galaxy', '2001: A Space Odyssey', or 'Twilight' (if you have terrible taste in literature), but then translate that to a format where the words dribble out and you have to click your mouse every time you want to read the next sentence, instead of just turning the pages.”

-• “The grinding in this game feels endless and monotonous, making it hard to stay engaged.
-It often feels like I'm just going through the motions without any real sense of progress.”
+• “The grinding in this game feels endless and repetitive, making it hard to stay engaged with the story.”

-The emotional aspect of the game is criticized for its lack of engagement, with users finding the story boring and the extensive text uninteresting, leading to a disconnect from the narrative.
+The emotional aspect of the game is criticized for its lack of engagement, with users finding the story boring and the extensive text uninteresting, leading to a disconnect from the emotional experience.

 • “The story was boring and filled with uninteresting walls of text.”